sv-vv/sugarMill/README.md

 ## Usage

+1. Create a new directory and open a terminal window in it.
+2. Run `composer init` and fill in the required values (package name, description, author, package type, license).
+You can leave "Minimum Stability" empty for now.
+Enter "no" when it asks about adding dependencies (`require` and `require-dev`).
+They cannot be added yet.
+3. Run `composer config repositories.mill git https://github.com/sv-vv/sugarMill` to add the repository of the SugarMill package.
+It is not available on [Packagist](http://packagist.org) and `composer` needs to know where to find it on the `require` step.
+4. Run `composer config bin-dir .` to let Composer link the binary exposed by SugarMill directly in the project directory.
+5. Run `composer require sv-vv/sugar-mill "0.*"`.
+This step installs the package and prepares it for execution.
+It generates a shortcut named `.mill.sh` directly in the project director.
+This shortcut can be used to start the install of the Sugar instance.
-1. Copy `config.sh.dist` as `config.sh`
+6. Copy `vendor/sv-vv/sugar-mill/config.sh.dist` as `./config.sh`
-2. Edit `config.sh`, set/change the values to match your project and your setup (path of the customized Mango, path where to create the instance, database type/user/password/name).
+7. Edit `config.sh`; set/change the values to match your project and your setup (path of the customized Mango, path where to create the instance, database type/user/password/name).
-3. Run `./mill.sh`
+8. Run `./mill.sh`

 ### Customization

-Write post-install action files in the `post-install` directories.
+Create the `post-install` subdirectory and write post-install action files in it.

 The files from `post-install/` subdirectory are enumerated using the shell's `*` glob specifier and are executed as follows: